Youth Dance Classes

 - Because this class is at a reduced cost, proof of some type of government assistance (ex.
 SNAP program, Medicaid, CHIP program, Proof of Residence in Public/Subsidized Housing, etc.) is required to be shown at the time of registration.

-- Household Registration fee: $25 for Fall 2025.
+- Household Registration fee: $25 for Spring 2026.

 - One time $90 fee for entire12-week program per child.